tobiasGuta/tobiasGuta/README.md

 ### About

-I am a security researcher and bug hunter with a strong focus on web application security and network analysis.
-My work involves identifying critical vulnerabilities, automating reconnaissance workflows, and developing custom security tools.
+I am a security researcher and bug hunter with a strong focus on web application security.
+My work involves identifying critical vulnerabilities and developing custom security tools.

-Currently, I am expanding my methodology in developing custom Burp Suite extensions, and deepening my knowledge in malware analysis and reverse engineering.

 ---